Jeff Fenech to donate his post-boxing brain to science

 “In rugby league, if you get concussion, they take you off and they leave you there for 20 minutes and you go through a series of tests,” he said.

-“In boxing we count to 8.
+“In boxing we count to eight.
 If you’re not up by 10, the fight’s over.
 If you’re up by 10, we fight on.”

 “Somebody needs to get up and speak the truth.
 If we’re going to have a protocol to look after people’s health, we need a protocol over all sports.”